 Frank Buono is chair of PEER's board.
 Frank retired following a more than 33 year career with the National Park Service, culminating in service as Assistant Superintendent at Mojave National Preserve and Joshua Tree National Park.
 In 1994 the National Parks and Conservation Association conferred upon him the prestigious Mather Award for public service.
+Joined Board May 2000.

 Louis Clark is the founder and Executive Director, since 1978, of the Government Accountability Project.
 G.A.P. is a public interest law firm that specializes in whistleblower protection and environmental advocacy.
 A lawyer and Methodist minister, Mr. Clark was active in the civil rights movement and worked for prison reform before founding G.A.P.
 Founding Board member December 1993.

 Richard G. Steiner advises NGOs, governments, and industry as an international conservation and sustainability consultant in Anchorage, Alaska.
 For 15 years Rick worked as a professor and statewide conservation specialist at the University of Alaska and had primary responsibility for the university's Environmental Conservation Extension Mission.
 Previously, Rick was an Associate Professor and Marine Advisory Program Agent for Prince William Sound in Cordova, Alaska.
 Rick fulfilled leadership roles in coordinating the response to the Exxon Valdez oil spill by helping organize and direct the emergency response on behalf of the local fishing industry; initiating the effort to settle natural resource damage claims among the State, the U.S., and Exxon resulting in landmark $1 billion settlement and environmental restoration program; co-founding the Prince William Sound Science Center in Cordova; and helping initiate the PWS Oil Spill Recovery Institute.
 Rick's outspoken and effective criticism of the oil industry caused him to lose his federal grant funding at the University of Alaska, after which he joined the PEER board.
 Rick has brought his expertise in coordinating oil spill response efforts to the recent BP disaster in the Gulf of Mexico.
+Joined Board May 2010.

 Zoe Kelman is a chemical engineer who had worked at the New Jersey Department of Environmental Protection (DEP) for 18 years following extensive experience in the private sector.
 While at DEP, Zoe exposed that state assessments of the public health danger of hexavalent chromium in sites deemed to be clean was far greater than admitted.
+Joined Board September 2009.